Portuguese India: Second World War

 Portugal was neutral during the Second World War.
-As a result, at the outbreak of hostilities a number of Axis ships sought refuge in Goa rather than be sunk or captured by the British Royal Navy.
+As a result, at the outbreak of hostilities, Axis ships sought refuge in Goa rather than be sunk or captured by British forces.
 Three German merchant ships, the Ehrenfels, the Drachenfels and the Braunfels, as well as an Italian ship, took refuge in the port of Mormugao.
 The Ehrenfels began transmitting Allied ship movements to the U-boats operating in the Indian Ocean, an action that was extremely damaging to Allied shipping.

-But the British Royal Navy was unable to take any official action against these ships because of Goa's stated neutrality.
-Instead the Indian mission of SOE backed a covert raid using members from the Calcutta Light Horse, a part-time unit made up of civilians who were not eligible for normal war service.
-The Light Horse embarked on an ancient Calcutta riverboat, the Phoebe, and sailed round India to Goa, where they sank the Ehrenfels.
+The Royal Navy was unable to take any official action against these ships because of Goa's stated neutrality.
+Instead the Indian mission of Special Operations Executive backed a covert raid using members from the Calcutta Light Horse, a part-time unit made up of civilians who were not eligible for normal war service.
+The Light Horse embarked on an ancient Calcutta riverboat, the Phoebe, and sailed around India to Goa, where they sank the Ehrenfels.
 The British then sent an unencrypted radio message announcing it was going to seize the territory.
 This bluff made the other Axis crews scuttle their ships fearing they could be seized by British forces.

-The raid was covered in the book Boarding Party by James Leasor.
-Due to the potential political ramifications of the fact that Britain had violated Portuguese neutrality, the raid remained secret until the book was published in 1978.
+The raid was described in the book Boarding Party by James Leasor.
+Due to the potential political ramifications of the fact that the raiders had violated Portuguese neutrality, the raid remained secret until the book was published in 1978.
 In 1980 the story was made into the film, The Sea Wolves, starring Gregory Peck, David Niven and Roger Moore.

 1945 to 1961

 On 24 July 1954 an organisation called "The United Front of Goans" took control of the enclave of Dadra.
 Nagar Haveli was seized by Azad Gomantak Dal on 2 August 1954.
 The International Court of Justice at The Hague delivered an impasse verdict, regarding access to Dadra and Nagar Haveli by Portugal.

 From 1954, the satyagrahis (peaceful protesters) against Portuguese rule, outside Goa were violently suppressed through brute force.
 Many internal revolts were quelled and leaders extrajudicially murdered or jailed.
 As a result, India broke off diplomatic relations with Portugal, closed its consulate-general in Panjim and demanded that Portugal must close its delegation in New Delhi.
 India also imposed an economic embargo against the territories of Portuguese Goa.
 The Indian Government adopted a diplomatic "wait and watch" approach from 1955 to 1961 with numerous representations to the Portuguese Salazar dictatorship, and made attempts to highlight the issue of decolonisation before the international community.

 To facilitate the transport of people and goods to and from the Indian enclaves, the Salazar dictatorship established an airline, Transportes Aéreos da Índia Portuguesa, and airports at Goa, Daman and Diu.

-Finally, in December 1961, India militarily invaded the remaining Portuguese possessions.
+In December 1961, India invaded the remaining Portuguese possessions.
 Portuguese forces had been given orders to either defeat the invaders or die.
-Eventually, the Governor of Portuguese India signed the Instrument of Surrender on 19 December 1961, thus ending 450 years of Portuguese rule in India.
+The Governor of Portuguese India signed the Instrument of Surrender on 19 December 1961, thus ending 450 years of Portuguese rule in India.